kevinrutledge/MusicFestivalApp/README.md

 ### Pushing Changes to GitHub

-To make your local commits available to the team on GitHub, you need to "push" the changes.
+To make your local commits available to our team on GitHub, you need to "push" the changes.

 1. In your terminal, make sure you are in the repository directory.
 2. Type git push origin main (or git push origin master depending on your default branch name).